PDA

 Several features help distinguish them in practice:

 • Avoidance of enjoyable activities.
 PDA characteristically involves avoidance even of things the child wants to do when presented as demands.
-"Time for your favourite game" triggers resistance.
 ADHD avoidance is more typically directed at boring, effortful, or unstimulating tasks.

 • Response to structure.
 Children with ADHD generally benefit from external structure, routine, and scaffolding.
 Children with a PDA profile often find structure threatening because it represents imposed expectations.
 This is the single most practically useful distinction, because it determines your first move.